dcbowman/Bamazon/README.md

 # Bamazon

-Technology used: MySQL, Node.js and NPM packages request and inquirer
+Technology used: Node.js MySQL, the  NPM packages MySQL, Prompt, Request and Inquirer

 Videos of working app: